-Courses have also been run in Wicklow and Dublin (Darndale and Finglas) with many young people gaining new skills and a deeper understanding of caring for their horses and ponies.
-In addition Hoof Care Courses have been run in Wicklow and Dublin with plans to start soon in Kildare.
+Courses in Horse Care & Welfare have also been run in Wicklow , Darndale and Finglas (Dublin) with many young people gaining new skills and a deeper understanding of caring for their horses and ponies.

-The Irish Horse Welfare Trust, working with Fingal Co Co and responsible horse owners in Dunsink, came together early January to discuss changing the lives of the equines and horse owners, on the landfill longterm, with the introduction of the first ever equine project management plan.
-This is the very first of such plans ever to take place in Dublin with regard to Equines.
+The Irish Horse Welfare Trust, working with Fingal County Council and responsible horse owners in Dunsink, came together in January 2011 to discuss the keeping of equines on the Dunsink landfill.
+A long-term plan was implemented with the introduction of the first ever equine project management plan.
+This is the first of such plans to take place in Dublin with regard to equines.

 Over a two day period over 70 equines on the landfill where rounded up and identified.
 This was the first time all the horses were rounded up from the old dump site and corralled.
 They were then checked over by the IHWT veterinary surgeon, micro-chipped and treated for parasites.
 Passports and micro-chips for all the equines were sponsored by Horse Sport Ireland.
 All stallions at Dunsink were castrated to prevent indiscriminate breeding.
 Just 12 horses or ponies were found to have no owners and these were taken into care by the IHWT to be rehabilitated and re-homed.